leseb/Scripts/README.md

-# Just a bunch of script and config files!
+# Just a bunch of scripts and config files!